 (A) applies for certification under this chapter for on-site storage or treatment of solid or hazardous waste:

-(i) which is generated solely on-site; or
+(i) that is generated solely on-site; or

-(ii) which is generated off-site by:
+(ii) that is generated off-site by:

 (I) any person under the same ownership or control as is the person applying; or